marcelozair/marcelozair/README.md

 ### Portfolio 🤓

 ### Authentication form validator
-In this project, I created an authentication form and I added validation using React Hook Form (useForm)
+In this project, I created an authentication form using React Hook Form (useForm) with the following features:

 - Use useForm and validations in real time.
 - Use Figma to create the form design, you can see the design [here](https://www.figma.com/file/mGaqk4okkOibQ2DkULShYK/Auth-Form).
 - Other funtionalities as generate random password or hidden and show password.

 [Repository](https://github.com/marcelozair/React-Typescript-Auth-Form)

 [WebSite](https://react-typescript-auth-form.vercel.app/)